-The internal control system aligns with the conceptual framework of COSO, which is based on five key components that provide an effective framework for describing and analyzing the internal control system implemented in the organization.
-The five components are Control Environment, Risk Assessment, Control Activities, Information and Communication and Monitoring and Follow-up.
+The internal control system aligns with the conceptual framework of COSO, which is based on five key components that provide an effective framework for describing and designing the internal control system implemented in the organization.
+The five components are Control Environment, Risk Assessment, Control Activities, Information and Communication, and Monitoring and Follow-up.
 The application of the COSO framework is described below.

 The Sandvik Financial Reporting Policies and Procedures govern control over financial reporting.
 These documents contain detailed instructions regarding accounting policies and financial reporting procedures to be applied by all Sandvik reporting entities.

-A Sandvik Financial Internal Control Framework has been developed and includes key components such as well-defined roles and responsibilities, internal control policy and the risk and control matrix which defines a mandatory minimum of control activities that contribute to the mitigation of risks to acceptable levels.
-The activities include business process controls, IT controls and entity-wide controls focusing on compliance with policies and procedures.
-The process of rolling-out the common framework to the Sandvik entities is nearly completed in Sandvik Mining and Rock Technology and is well underway in the other business areas and Group functions.
+A Sandvik Financial Internal Control Framework has been developed and includes key components such as well-defined roles and responsibilities, internal control procedures and the risk and control matrix which defines a mandatory minimum of control activities that contribute to the mitigation of risks to acceptable levels.
+The process of rolling-out the common framework to the Sandvik entities is completed in Group Functions and Sandvik Mining and Rock Technology and is expected to be completed in 2020 in the other business areas.

 Risk assessment and risk management

 The Enterprise Risk Management (ERM) process at Sandvik includes the area of financial reporting.
 Read more about the Enterprise Risk Management (ERM) program.
 Key risks noted in local assessments and observations made by Internal and External Audit are also taken into consideration to ensure that adequate controls exist to mitigate these risks.